 “This was a time characterised by extreme realism… all of which relied heavily on descriptions of local life and customs.
 Here, working conditions and homelife were used as artistic themes.”

 At the time, much like now, people used all sorts of materials and themes to decorate the nativity scene, as well as different types of figurines.
-At some point, El Caganer entered the scene: wearing a white shirt and a typical Catalan hat, barretina, he is usually in the background of the nativity scene.
+At some point, El Caganer entered the scene: wearing a white shirt and a typical Catalan hat, barretina, he is usually in the background of the nativity scene — although he’s often found on his own as well nowadays.

 However, the reason why this particular figurine stuck and increased in popularity has to do with something different altogether: for centuries, the idea of defecating has been associated with good fortune and good health.